jnguyen1098/pigment/README.md

 the [vertex colouring of a graph][graph_colour_wp], both of which are NP-hard and thus computationally infeasible to find optimal solutions for.
-This project is a brute-force proof-of-concept that exhaustively solves the problem of good skincare!
+This project is a brute-force proof-of-concept that exhaustively solves the problem of good skincare product grouping!

 ## Usage

-1. Modify the ingredient conflict dictionary (named `conflict` in `pigment.py`) to reflect your skincare products.
+1. Modify the ingredient conflict dictionary (named `CONFLICTS` in the `pigment.py` mainline) to reflect your skincare products.
 If you say `A` conflicts with `B`, you don't have to also write the rule that `B` conflicts with `A`.
 The script handles the reflexivity.

-   In the code, this is done through a dictionary of strings named `conflicts`.
-   Use the sample code to create your own list.

 2. Run the program (you need Python 3):